Roadmap

 • No clinical assessment claims, ever.
 The 29 traits are normal-range psychological tendencies, not psychiatric diagnoses.
 The system is not a screening instrument; we do not plan to build one.

 • No cultural conditioning at Phase-2.
 Cross-cultural personality variation is real (Schmitt 2008 documents it across 55 cultures).
 Adding cultural axes adds 5–10 dimensions to the conditioning structure.
-We defer this to Phase 3+ once the real-user cohort tells us which subgroups actually matter for our customer base.
+We defer this to Phase 3+ once the real-user cohort tells us which subgroups actually matter for the SoulMap user base.

 • No per-user model.
 Calibration is global.
 Per-user models would mean different "true" trait scores per user, which is not what the system is for.
 The conformal layer plus the IRT machinery already produce per-user estimates with uncertainty without per-user parameter fitting.

 • No personalisation pipelines.
-We are a measurement vendor, not a recommender system.
+SoulMap is a measurement instrument, not a recommender system.
 The system produces calibrated trait estimates; it does not predict "what the user wants next."

 • No real-time online learning.
 Calibration runs offline as a periodic batch job against the synthetic corpus (Phase-2) and against the real-user cohort (Phase-3).
 New calibrations replace old ones only if they pass all four KPIs.